30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Pelican Feeding

 One of the long-standing Kalbari tourist attractions is the daily pelican feeding.
-Every morning at 8.45am on the Kalbarri foreshore (opposite the Tasman Holiday Park) a volunteer feeds the Kalbarri pelicans.
+Every morning at 8.45 am on the Kalbarri foreshore (opposite the Tasman Holiday Park), a volunteer feeds the Kalbarri pelicans.

 A gold coin donation is requested for those who join in on this Kalbarri tradition (started by local fishermen decades ago).
 These days, the volunteers use this daily ritual to catalogue and check the pelicans over for things like stray fishing hooks or wires.